AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 API Endpoint: https://apis.ala.org.au

-ALA APIs allow three main methods of access
+ALA APIs allow two main methods of access

 1. No Authentication - The majority of the API endpoints across all published ALA services do not require authentication and are open to public access.